matheusinacio7/matheusinacio7/README.md

 ### Hey there, I'm Matheus "Set" Inacio! :grimacing:

-I am a developer, currently working mostly with TypeScript and React (+ NextJS).
+I am a developer, currently working mostly with TypeScript.

 I also have a strong passion for gaming and game development and have studied C# and Unity in the past, after dropping my previous career as a high school tutor.